stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ## Snapshot Statefulste's Volumes

-This guide will show you how to use Stash to snapshot Statefulset's volumes and restore them from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.In this guide, we are going to backup the volumes in Google Cloud Storage with the help of [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).
+This guide will show you how to use Stash to snapshot Statefulset's volumes and restore them from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.In this guide, we are going to backup the volumes in Google Cloud Platform with the help of [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).

 ### Before You Begin